VR-25/acc/README.md

 Unfortunately, not all kernels support these features.
 While custom current limits are supported by most (at least to some degree), voltage tweaking support is _exceptionally_ rare.

-That said, the existence of potential voltage/current control file doesn't necessarily mean these are writable* or the features are supported.
+That said, the existence of potential voltage/current control file doesn't necessarily mean these are writable* or the features, supported.

 \* Root is not enough.
 Kernel level permissions forbid write access to certain interfaces.